syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% endtabs %}

-9.Add the following JavaScript function in the Index.html.
+9.Add the following JavaScript function in the Index.html file present under ``wwwroot``.

 {% tabs %}